 JULIE LYONN LIEBERMAN, Artistic Director

-Julie is the author of eight music books.
-Her newest book, How to Play Contemporary Strings: A Step-by-Step Approach for Violin, Viola, and Cello (Hal Leonard) just hit the market.
-Her other titles include The Creative Band and Orchestra, The Contemporary Violinist, 12 Rock Strings Lesson Plans, Improvising Violin, Rockin’ Out With Blues Fiddle, You Are Your Instrument, Planet Musician, and Alternative Strings: The New Curriculum.
-She authored the “Creative Musicianship” section of the American String Teacher’s curriculum book, Standards, Goals, and Learning Sequences for Essential Skills and Knowledge in K-12 String Programs.
+Julie is on the Eclectic Styles Committee for American String Teachers Association.
+She is the author of twelve music books.
+Her newest book, Twelve-Key Practice: The Path to Mastery and Individuality (Hal Leonard) came out late 2018 and she is currently working on three books plus video tutorials and backing tracks for Hal Leonard (for violin, viola and cello) that will cover styles from around the world.
+Her other titles include The Creative Band and Orchestra, The Contemporary Violinist, How to Play Contemporary Strings: A Step-by-Step Approach for Violin, Viola, and Cello, Improvising Violin, Rockin’ Out With Blues Fiddle, You Are Your Instrument, Planet Musician, and Alternative Strings: The New Curriculum.
+She authored the “Creative Musicianship” section of the American String Teachers’ curriculum book, Standards, Goals, and Learning Sequences for Essential Skills and Knowledge in K-12 String Programs.

 Julie is a D’Addario Elite Clinician and an NS Design performance artist.
-She is on the American String Teachers Association’s Wellness Task Force.
-Her books and DVDs are distributed world-wide by Hal Leonard Publications and currently has a portfolio of over two-dozen string orchestra scores in American and world styles published by Kendor Music, Carl Fischer and Alfred Publications.
+Her books and DVDs are distributed worldwide by Hal Leonard Publications and currently has a portfolio of over two-dozen string orchestra scores in American and world styles published by Kendor Music, Carl Fischer and Alfred Publications.
 Her original music is licensed by Cinephonix.

 Julie is the recipient of the 2014 ASTA Kudos Award, over two-dozen ASCAP Plus Awards, and three American String Teachers Association’s National Citation for Leadership & Merit awards and was honored to be invited by ASTA’s Board to compose String Dreams for the opening ceremony at the 2015 American String Teachers Association’s Salt Lake City Conference.
 The score has been published and is now available through Carl Fischer Music.